National Church Residences Chimes Terrace in Johnstown, OH

 Pros

-• pro The facility is nice, clean, and has friendly staff.
+• pro The place is nice and clean, and the staff are friendly.

-• pro The facility is beautifully maintained and the staff are wonderful.
+• pro The facility is beautifully maintained, and the staff are wonderful.

 Cons